Presidents week is coming soon, and for families with kids that means February winter break.

 Glowgolf, Garden City

-Glowgolf, a glow-in-the-dark mini-golf course, recently opened at Roosevelt Field in Garden City.
+Glowgolf, a glow-in-the-dark mini-golf course under the Roosevelt Field Mall in Garden City, will be open when schools are closed.
 The course features 27 unique holes using fluorescent golf balls and putters, along with obstacles and wall decor under black lights.
-The center also features multiple party rooms and a Laser Maze Challenge, where guests can work their way through a series of lasers while trying not to break the laser beams against the clock.The hours are 4-9:30 p.m.
-Monday-Friday; 10 a.m.-9:30 p.m.
-Saturday and 11 a.m.-7 p.m.
-Sunday.
-When school is out, the course will be open 10 a.m.-9:30 p.m.
+The center also features multiple party rooms and a Laser Maze Challenge, where guests can work their way through a series of lasers while trying not to break the laser beams against the clock.
+Open hours during the school break is 10 a.m.-9:30 p.m.
 Monday-Saturday and 11 a.m.-7 p.m.
 Sunday.
 To play 54 holes (play through twice) the price is $12 adults, $10 kids ages 5-12, $7 for children ages four and younger.
 The Laser Maze Challenge is $3 for one game, $5 for two games and $10 for five.
 For more information, call 516-747-3682 or visit opryglowgolf.com.

 Come down and bounce around